DevnagriAI/devnagri_docs/guide/Client_Guide.md

 ![EmailLink](./images/EmailLink.png)

-After completing the registration process, you will be automatically redirected to the user dashboard screen.
+Once the registration process is completed, you will be automatically redirected to the user dashboard screen.

 ![UserDashboard](./images/Dashboard11.png)